KassaSana/KassaSana/README.md

 ### 👋 Hi, I’m Kassahun Sanayew

 I’m a prev Software Engineer Intern @Amazon and **M.S.
-Computer Engineering student at the University of Florida** (Graduating Dec 2026) passionate about **fullstack development, backend development, and distributed computing**.
+Computer Engineering student at the University of Florida**  passionate about **fullstack development, backend development, and distributed computing**.

 I’m currently open to ** Summer/Winter 2026 Software Engineering Internships**.